Creag Rainich from Loch a' Bhraoin

 Scenery

-Creag Rainich is a rather modest and retiring hill standing alone amongst some fine scenery on the eastern edge of Fisherfield.
+Creag Rainich is a modest and rather retiring hill standing alone amid fine scenery on the eastern edge of Fisherfield.

 Route map